|Hometown:||Great Neck, N.Y.|

 |Major:||B.S. - Physical Education / M.S. - Sports Administration|

-Michael Smolens begins his 23rd season at the helm of the men’s soccer program at the United States Merchant Marine Academy with a record of 270-122-32.
-He has led the Mariners to 21 consecutive winning seasons – all with 10 wins or more – as well as nine conference championships and five NCAA Tournament bids.
+Michael Smolens begins his 24th season at the helm of the men’s soccer program at the United States Merchant Marine Academy with an overall record of 277-130-32.
+From 1991-2012, he has led the Mariners to 21 consecutive winning seasons – all with 10 wins or more – as well as nine conference championships and five NCAA Tournament bids.

 Under Smolens, 2011 marked the third consecutive time the

 Marienrs reached the NCAA Tournament.
 USMMA also snagged

 their first championship in the Landmark Conference by defeating

 two-time defending champs Catholic University of America 1-0 in the